Greenbelt Trails

 Blue Trail

-This easy-to-moderate 8-mile trail mounts from Staten Island Boulevard and crosses the top of Todt Hill, one of the highest points on the Eastern Seaboard between Maine and Florida.
+This easy-to-moderate 12.3-mile long trail ascends from Staten Island Boulevard and crosses the crest of Todt Hill, one of the highest points on the Eastern Seaboard between Maine and Florida.

 White Trail